richarvey/techshift-modernise/content/page/stateless.md

 #### NoSQL DB as storage for session

 In our lab we are going to look at another way to achieve this.
 We can use Amazon DynamoDB to store session data.
 This is going to give us one real advantage over Elasticache.
 The DynamoDB pricing model is based on resource usage, that is to say its more elastic.
-Whereas Elasticache is built and scaled out and charged for the servers running underneath which may be underutilised.
+Whereas ElastiCache is built, scaled out and charged for based on the servers running underneath which may be underutilised.

-There are many usecases of customers using this as a session cache because of the flexibility of the schemas you can use in DynamoDB.
-For example using the session data to store leaderscore boards ofr online gaming.
+There are many use-cases of customers using this as a session cache because of the flexibility of the schemas you can use in DynamoDB.
+For example using the session data to store leaderscore boards for online gaming.

 ##### Amazon DynamoDB

 Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale.
-It's a fully managed, multiregion, multimaster database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
+It's a fully managed, multi-region, multi-master database with built-in security, backup and restore, and in-memory caching for internet-scale applications.
 DynamoDB can handle more than 10 trillion requests per day and can support peaks of more than 20 million requests per second.

 Many of the world's fastest growing businesses such as Lyft, Airbnb, and Redfin as well as enterprises such as Samsung, Toyota, and Capital One depend on the scale and performance of DynamoDB to support their mission-critical workloads.